Logo

 2.

-John Irving won the Academy Award for Best Adapted Screenplay in the 72nd Academy Awards for his script of The Cider House Rules.
+John Irving won the Academy Award for Best Adapted Screenplay at the 72nd Academy Awards for his script of the film adaptation of The Cider House Rules.

 3.

-John Irving grew up in Exeter with a stepfather, Colin Franklin Newell John Irving, who was a Phillips Exeter Academy faculty member.
+John Irving was raised by his mother and stepfather, Colin Franklin Newell John Irving, who was a Phillips Exeter Academy faculty member.

 4.